-Portfolio Advisors
+Portfolio Advisers

-PORTFOLIO ADVISOR AND PORTFOLIO SUB-ADVISOR TO THE CORE PORTFOLIOS
+PORTFOLIO ADVISER AND PORTFOLIO SUB-ADVISER TO THE CORE PORTFOLIOS

-1832 LP acts as portfolio advisor to each of the Core Portfolios.
-The portfolios of the Core Portfolios are managed by State Street Global Advisors, Ltd. ("SSGA" or "Portfolio Sub-advisor"), which has been hired by the Manager to manage the Core Portfolios' portfolio investments.
+1832 LP acts as portfolio adviser to each of the Core Portfolios and has appointed State Street Global Advisors, Ltd. ("SSGA" or "Portfolio Sub-Adviser") as portfolio sub-adviser.
 SSGA has primary responsibility for the investment advice given to the Core Portfolios.

 SSGA delegated management of investments in futures, options on futures, and swaps to SSGA Funds Management, Inc. There may be difficulty enforcing legal rights against SSGA Funds Management, Inc. because it resides outside Canada and all or a substantial portion of its assets are situated outside Canada.
-As Portfolio Sub-adviser of the Core Portfolios, SSGA will, at all times, be responsible for any loss that arises out of the failure of SSGA Funds Management, Inc. in respect of the sub-advisory services to the Core Portfolios.
+SSGA will, at all times, be responsible for any loss that arises out of the failure of SSGA Funds Management, Inc. in respect of the sub-advisory services it provides to the Core Portfolios.

-As manager and portfolio advisor of the Core Portfolios, 1832 LP is responsible for overseeing and monitoring SSGA's compliance with the overall investment objectives and strategies of the Core Portfolios but does not provide prior approval or review of specific portfolio security investment decisions taken by SSGA.
+As manager and portfolio adviser of the Core Portfolios, 1832 LP is responsible for overseeing and monitoring SSGA's compliance with the overall investment objectives and strategies of the Core Portfolios but does not provide prior approval or review of specific portfolio security investment decisions taken by SSGA.
+The Manager meets with SSGA on an ongoing basis to discuss investment decisions made for the Core Portfolios and reports to the Manager's Oversight Committee.

-Details of the Investment Sub-Advisor Agreement entered into between the Manager and SSGA are set out later the section entitled "MATERIAL CONTRACTS".
+Details of the Investment Sub-Adviser Agreement between the Manager and SSGA are set out in the section entitled "Material Contracts".